QUANTUM TECHNOLOGY - 2024/5

 Assessment type Unit of assessment Weighting

-Project (Group/Individual/Dissertation) Quantum Communication Project (Individual presentation) 15
+Project (Group/Individual/Dissertation) Q Biology Project (Individual part) 25

 Alternative Assessment

-In situations where the Quantum Communication Project (Group part) requires an alternative or reassessment it will be replaced with an individual literature review.
+In situations where the Q Comms Project (Group part) requires an alternative or reassessment it will be replaced with an individual literature review.
+In cases where an alternative re-assessment to an in-class group presentation is required, the alternative assignment will be an individual report/dissertation (Q Bio).

 Assessment Strategy